Hire-Mark/data-analysis/README.md

-Data Analysis of tornado data from 1950-2023
+Data Analysis by Mark Hart